Position Title: Associate Head of School

 - Educational assistance program available

-We are hoping to fill this position immediately – with a start date as close to July 1 as possible.
-This timeline is offered to give applicants a sense of our ideal process.
+We are hoping to fill this position immediately and will have a rolling deadline until filled.
 While we intend to do as much as we possibly can to stick to this timeline, we are committed to finding the right person; we realize that there might be a circumstance with the best candidate that would require us to shift our plan.
 We hope the right person is not dissuaded from applying by incongruence between their commitments and our timeline.
+We are currently accepting applications for positions listed on our website.

 This job description is subject to change at any time.